geodes-sms/bibler/README.md

 - Export to CSV, HTML, or SQL

 # Installation
-If you want to use the graphical user interface, simply download [BiBler.zip](latest/BiBler.zip) as a zip and run [bibler.exe](latest/BiBler/bibler.exe).
+If you want to use the graphical user interface, simply download the latest zip file from the [build](build) directory, unzip it and run [bibler.exe](build/BiBler/bibler.exe).

-The [user manual](BiBler-1.1/BiBler/utils/resources/manual.md) is available from the help menu of the tool.
+The [user manual](build/BiBler/utils/resources/manual.md) is available from the help menu of the tool.

 # Distribution